 JetS3t Synchronize

-Synchronize is a console (text mode) Java application for synchronizing directories on a computer with an Amazon S3 account.
+Synchronize is a console (text mode) Java application for synchronizing directories on a computer with an Amazon S3 or Google Storage account.

 Synchronize offers the following capabilities:

-- Upload a directory and all its contents to S3
+- Upload a directory and all its contents to an online service

-- Download a directory and all its contents from S3
+- Download a directory and all its contents from an online service

-- Automatically compress (gzip) and/or encrypt files sent to S3
+- Automatically compress (gzip) and/or encrypt files sent to the service

 - Sophisticated file comparisons used to determine whether files have changed, so only new or changed files are transferred